hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/01_salmon.md

 	- positional, sequence-specific, and GC content based on computed mappings

 	The model continuously learns and updates the transcript abundance estimates, and the the second phase of the algorithm refines the estimates by using the expectation maximization (EM) or variational Bayes optimization (VBEM)  [[5](http://biorxiv.org/content/biorxiv/early/2016/08/30/021592.full.pdf)].
 The maximum likelihood estimates output from the EM or VBEM factorized likelihood function represent the estimated number of fragments derived from each transcript.

+> *NOTE:* To have Salmon correct for these biases you will need to specify the appropriate parameters when you run it!

 ## Running Salmon on Orchestra